A sampling of comments on Odyssey Rhapsody 1

 We have seen that the epithet polutropos ‘turning-into-many-different-selves’ at O.01.001 describes the narrative subject of the entire performed narration of the Odyssey as designated by the driving word anēr ‘man’ in the accusative, andra at O.01.001, used here as the grammatical object of the verb ennepein ‘narrate, tell’.
 Now we see that this epithet polutropos ‘turning-into-many-different-selves’ at O.01.001 is immediately followed at O.01.001–002 by a relative clause that outlines the overall narrative of the Odyssey: Odysseus veered many times and in many ways before he achieved a safe homecoming for himself.
 Similarly, we saw that the epithet oulomenē ‘disastrous’ at I.01.002 describes the narrative subject of the entire performed narration of the Iliad as designated by the driving word mēnis ‘anger’ in the accusative, mēnin at I.01.001, used there as the grammatical object of the verb aeidein ‘sing’.
 And we saw that this epithet oulomenē ‘disastrous’ is immediately followed at I.01.002 by a relative clause that outlines the overall narrative of the Iliad: the anger of Achilles caused immeasurable suffering.
 And we will see a further similarity when we consider the epithet lugros ‘disastrous’ at O.01.327, which describes the poetic subject of a performed narration as designated by the driving word nostos ‘homecoming’ in the accusative, noston at O.01.326, used there as the grammatical object of the verb aeidein ‘sing’.
 This epithet lugros ‘disastrous’ at O.01.327 is then immediately followed in the same verse by a relative clause that outlines the overall narrative there.
 See the comment on O.01.326–327. [[GN 2017.02.28.]]

 Odysseus in the Odyssey gets credit already here, at the very beginning of the epic, for the conquest of Troy.
 By contrast, Achilles will never get credit for such a deed, even though he is the dominant hero of the Iliad, which means ‘the story of Ilion=Troy’ and which presents itself as the primary epic about the Trojan War.
 It is made explicit elsewhere in the Odyssey, though not here at the beginning, that mētis ‘mind, intelligence’ was the heroic quality that made it possible for Odysseus to become the conqueror of Troy.
 This theme is relevant to an epic story about a competition between Achilles and Odysseus centering on this question: who will get credit for conquering Troy?
-Will it be Achilles, exponent of biē ‘force, violence’, or will it be Odysseus, exponent of mētis ‘mind, intelligence’?
+Will it be Achilles, exponent of biē ‘force, violence, strength’, or will it be Odysseus, exponent of mētis ‘mind, intelligence’?
 The story is reflected in the First Song of Demodokos in Odyssey 8, and it can be argued that the beginning of the Odyssey here alludes to that story.
 It can also be argued that the beginning of the Iliad also alludes to that same story.
 See the comment on I.01.001–012.
 In the end, though, as we know from the story of the Trojan Horse in the Third Song of Demodokos, retold in Odyssey 8, the mētis ‘mind, intelligence’ of Odysseus did succeed.
-And, by implication, the biē ‘force, violence’ of Achilles had already failed, since Achilles was already dead by the time when Troy was conquered. [[GN 2017.03.02 via BA 40; see also HPC 102.]]
+And, by implication, the biē ‘force, violence’, strength of Achilles had already failed, since Achilles was already dead by the time when Troy was conquered. [[GN 2017.03.02 via BA 40; see also HPC 102.]]

 Etymologically, the noun nóos ‘mind’ indicates consciousness as distinct from the unconsciousness of sleeping, swooning, and death itself.
 This noun is derived from the verb-root *nes– ‘return, come back’.
 The root *nes– has a deeper meaning as well: ‘come to’, in the sense of ‘come back to consciousness’.
-Another noun derived from *nes– is nostos ‘homecoming, song about homecoming’.
+Another noun derived from *nes– is nostos ‘homecoming, song of/about homecoming’.
 This noun nostos also has a deeper meaning: ‘coming back to light and life’.
 See the comment on O.01.05.
 Two definitive books on the Greek reflexes of the root *nes– ‘return, come back’: Frame 1978 and 2009.
 I add here a special note on my translation of O.01.003: ‘Many different cities of many different people did he see, getting to know different ways of thinking [nóos]’.
 I translate nóos ‘mind’ here as ‘way[s] of thinking’ because the wording says that Odysseus gets to know different ways of thinking by making contact with many different persons in the course of all his travels.
 Because he gets to know their different ways of thinking, his knowledge now makes it possible for Odysseus himself to think in many different ways.
 So he is getting to know his own ‘mind’ differently by getting to know the different minds of others. [[GN 2017.03.02.]]

 tagging: algea ‘pains’ of Odysseus